molecularmodelingsection/SuMD-analyzer/README.md

 Reference publication:
 **"Investigating RNA-Protein Recognition Mechanisms through Supervised Molecular Dynamics (SuMD) Simulations."**
-Pavan M., Bassani D., Sturlese M., Moro S. (under peer review at *NAR Genomics and Bioinformatics*)
+Pavan M., Bassani D., Sturlese M., Moro S. *NAR Genomics and Bioinformatics* https://doi.org/10.1093/nargab/lqac088

 SuMD-analyzer is a Python code that can be utilized to analyze Supervised Molecular Dynamics (SuMD) trajectories and is an evolution of the original tool by V. Salmaso, described in Salmaso, V.; Sturlese, M.; Cuzzolin, A.; Moro, S. **Exploring Protein-Peptide Recognition Pathways Using a Supervised Molecular Dynamics Approach.** Structure.
 2017, 25,655–662.e2.
 Although the script has been originally developed to analyze trajectories involving RNA-protein complexes, it can be easily repurposed for the scope of analyzing trajectories containing peptide/small molecule ligands with small tweaks to the codebase.
 Generally speaking, we are actively working on making this script usable to analyze whatever trajectory involves the recognition between a receptor and a ligand, regardless of its origin.